1940 Aerial View of Campbell River

 Surveying and Transferring the ITA Lands

 Tyson Quocksister, a member of Wei Wai Kum, oversaw the surveying of the ITA Parcels in collaboration with McElhanney Engineering.
-The surveying of Parcel B has been completed and is scheduled to be transferred to Wei Wai Kum in 2024.
-Parcel A and C, are set to undergo surveying in 2024 – 2025, and their transfer to the Nation will occur in 2025.
+The Parcels have now successfully transfered to the nation.

 Treaty Negotiations

-Negotiations take time, political will and tenacity among the four governments (Wei Wai Kum, Kwiakah, B.C and Canada).
-However, significant developments have been made in recent years, and Wei Wai Kum and Kwiakah are now in Stage 5 of the BC Treaty Process.
+Negotiating a modern treaty takes time, political will, and determination from all governments involved — Wei Wai Kum, BC, and Canada.
+Thanks to years of dedicated effort, significant progress has been made, and Wei Wai Kum and Kwiakah are now in Stage 5 of the BC Treaty Process.

 Treaty Advancements – Loan Forgiveness